From Signed Networks to Group Graphs: Abstract

 \section{Abstract}

 I define a \tsedef{group graph} which encodes the symmetry in a dynamical process on a network.
 Group graphs extend signed networks, where links are labelled with plus or minus one, by allowing link labels from any group and generalising the standard notion of balance.
 I show that for processes on a balanced group graph the time evolution is completely determined by the network topology, not by the group structure.
 This unifies and extends recent findings on signed networks (Tian \& Lambiotte, 2024a) and complex networks (Tian \& Lambiotte, 2024b).
-I will also relate the results discussed here to related work such as the ``group graph'' of Harary (1982), a ``voltage graph'' (Gross, 1974) and a ``gain graph'' (Zaslavsky 1989).
-Finally I will review some promising applications for network dynamics and symmetry-driven modelling including status, edges with a zero label, weak balance, unbalanced group graphs and using monoids.
+I will also relate the results discussed here to existing work such as the ``group labelling'' of Edelman and Saks (1979), the ``group graph'' of Harary, Lindstr\"{o}m \& Zetterstr\"{o}m (1982), a ``voltage graph'' (Gross, 1974), a ``gain graph'' (Zaslavsky 1989), and ``group synchronisation'' (Karp et al, 2003).
+I will work with a more general case where edges need not be reciprocated and the labels of reciprocated edges need not be inverses of each other.
+Finally, I will review some promising applications for network dynamics and symmetry-driven modelling including status, clusterability, edges with a zero label, weak balance, unbalanced group graphs and using monoids.

 {\arabic{footnote}}